-You are eligible to participate in the Plan on your first day as a covered employee.
+If you became a covered employee prior to January 1, 2018, you are eligible to accrue benefits under the Plan on your first day as a covered employee.
+If you are accruing benefits with respect to your service as a covered employee, you are an active participant.
 Enrollment in the Plan is automatic.
 You do not need to complete an enrollment form.